stpierre/resume/resume.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 April 2018 - Present

-* Lead multi-year project to refactor a legacy monolithic code base
+* Own multi-year project to refactor a legacy monolithic code base
   into microservices, including taking a lead in architectural
   planning, refactoring portions of the codebase as exemplars, and
   planning and producing CI/CD infrastructure to support refactoring